 We say farewell to Killarney as we set out for Killorglin – the birthplace of the ancient ‘Puck Fair’ festival, which was established in 1613 and to this day, still takes place in August each year.
 One of the oldest – and most bizarre – festivals you have probably ever heard of, the festival involves crowning a goat as the village King and placing it upon a pedestal for a grand total of three days.
 Festival -goers flock to the village to observe the king goat and enjoy music, stalls and food, among other festivities.
 Definitely an interesting village for you to enjoy!

-We continue our journey, taking in a scenic drive through the Dingle Peninsula.
-Be sure to have your camera at the ready, as we stop for incredible photo opportunities at Dingle Bay, the Skellig Rocks (location of ‘Star Wars: The Force Awakens’ (2015)), and the surfer’s paradise that is Inch Strand.
+We continue our journey, taking in a scenic drive through parts of the Dingle Peninsula.
+Be sure to have your camera at the ready, as we stop for incredible photo opportunities at Dingle Bay, views of the Skellig Rocks (location of ‘Star Wars: The Force Awakens’ (2015)), and the surfer’s paradise that is Inch Strand.
 The vistas along this route are truly world-class – and guaranteed to leave you speechless!

 Waterville is a village of great natural beauty and is located in a privileged position to enjoy prime views of Ballinskellings Bay and the early Christian monastery located on the Skellig rocks.
 A fun fact is that Charlie Chaplin himself used to holiday here – leading to the erection of a statue dedicated to him here in 1998.